top of page

 Monocular Accommodative Facility

-Monocular accommodative facility is the ability of one eye to quickly and accurately change its focus from near to far objects and vice versa, helping us maintain clear vision at different distances with a single eye.
+Monocular accommodative facility is the ability of one eye to quickly and accurately switch focus between near and far objects, maintaining clear vision at various distances.

 Monocular Gross Saccades

-Monocular gross saccades refer to rapid, involuntary eye movements made by one eye at a time, typically used to quickly shift our gaze from one point to another.
+Monocular gross saccades are rapid, involuntary eye movements made by one eye to quickly shift gaze from one point to another.

 Monocular Pursuits